ceph/ceph/doc/rados/operations/pools.rst

 .. _compression_algorithm:

 .. describe:: compression_algorithm

-   Sets inline compression algorithm to use for underlying BlueStore.
-This setting overrides the global setting :confval:`bluestore_compression_algorithm`.
+   :Description: Sets the inline compression algorithm used in storing data on the underlying BlueStore back end.
+This key's setting overrides the global setting :confval:`bluestore_compression_algorithm`.
    :Type: String
    :Valid Settings: ``lz4``, ``snappy``, ``zlib``, ``zstd``

 .. describe:: compression_mode

-   Sets the policy for the inline compression algorithm for underlying BlueStore.
-This setting overrides the global setting :confval:`bluestore_compression_mode`.
+   :Description: Sets the policy for the inline compression algorithm used in storing data on the underlying BlueStore back end.
+This key's setting overrides the global setting :confval:`bluestore_compression_mode`.
    :Type: String
    :Valid Settings: ``none``, ``passive``, ``aggressive``, ``force``

 .. describe:: compression_min_blob_size

-   Chunks smaller than this are never compressed.
-This setting overrides the global settings of :confval:`bluestore_compression_min_blob_size`, :confval:`bluestore_compression_min_blob_size_hdd` and :confval:`bluestore_compression_min_blob_size_ssd`
+   :Description: Sets the minimum size for the compression of chunks: that is, chunks smaller than this are not compressed.
+This key's setting overrides the following global settings:

+   * :confval:`bluestore_compression_min_blob_size`
+   * :confval:`bluestore_compression_min_blob_size_hdd`
+   * :confval:`bluestore_compression_min_blob_size_ssd`

    :Type: Unsigned Integer

 .. describe:: compression_max_blob_size

-   Chunks larger than this are broken into smaller blobs sizing ``compression_max_blob_size`` before being compressed.
+   :Description: Sets the maximum size for chunks: that is, chunks larger than this are broken into smaller blobs of this size before compression is performed.
    :Type: Unsigned Integer

 .. _size:

 .. describe:: size

-   Sets the number of replicas for objects in the pool.
-   See `Set the Number of Object Replicas`_ for further details.
+   :Description: Sets the number of replicas for objects in the pool.
+For further details, see `Setting the Number of RADOS Object Replicas`_.
 Replicated pools only.
    :Type: Integer

 .. _min_size:

 .. describe:: min_size

-   Sets the minimum number of replicas required for I/O.
-   See `Set the Number of Object Replicas`_ for further details.
-   In the case of Erasure Coded pools this should be set to a value greater than 'k' since if we allow IO at the value 'k' there is no redundancy and data will be lost in the event of a permanent OSD failure.
-For more information see `Erasure Code <../erasure-code>`_
+   :Description: Sets the minimum number of replicas required for I/O.  For further details, see `Setting the Number of RADOS Object Replicas`_.
+For erasure-coded pools, this should be set to a value greater than 'k'.
+If I/O is allowed at the value 'k', then there is no redundancy and data will be lost in the event of a permanent OSD failure.
+For more information, see `Erasure Code <../erasure-code>`_
    :Type: Integer
    :Version: ``0.54`` and above

 .. _pg_num:

 .. describe:: pg_num

-   The effective number of placement groups to use when calculating data placement.
+   :Description: Sets the effective number of PGs to use when calculating data placement.
    :Type: Integer
-   :Valid Range: Superior to ``pg_num`` current value.
+   :Valid Range: ``0`` to ``mon_max_pool_pg_num``.
+If set to ``0``, the value of ``osd_pool_default_pg_num`` will be used.

 .. _pgp_num:

 .. describe:: pgp_num

-   The effective number of placement groups for placement to use when calculating data placement.
+   :Description: Sets the effective number of PGs to use when calculating data placement.
    :Type: Integer
-   :Valid Range: Equal to or less than ``pg_num``.
+   :Valid Range: Between ``1`` and the current value of ``pg_num``.

 .. _crush_rule:

 .. describe:: crush_rule

-   The rule to use for mapping object placement in the cluster.
+   :Description: Sets the CRUSH rule that Ceph uses to map object placement within the pool.
    :Type: String

 .. _allow_ec_overwrites:

 .. describe:: allow_ec_overwrites

-   Whether writes to an erasure coded pool can update part of an object, so cephfs and rbd can use it.
-See `Erasure Coding with Overwrites`_ for more details.
+   :Description: Determines whether writes to an erasure-coded pool are allowed to update only part of a RADOS object.
+This allows CephFS and RBD to use an EC (erasure-coded) pool for user data (but not for metadata).
+For more details, see `Erasure Coding with Overwrites`_.
    :Type: Boolean

    .. versionadded:: 12.2.0

-.. _hashpspool:

 .. describe:: hashpspool

    Set/Unset HASHPSPOOL flag on a given pool.